-If you are not checking your Magento eCommerce website on regular basis for any security leaks and observing any weird behaviors due to malware attack on your website then this is the help you were looking for.
+If you are not checking your Magento eCommerce website on regular basis for any security leaks and observing any weird behaviors due to malware attacks on your website then this is the help you were looking for.

-It can be very harmful as it can steal customer’s private information, payment details of cards they use to purchase items on your store and the logins of your server as well.
+It can be very harmful as it can steal customers’ private information, payment details of cards they use to purchase items on your store, and the logins of your server as well.

-Also, if they are residing on your server for a very long period of time, they can get full access of your server by installing their own custom control panels and ultimately can blackmail you for getting content and control of your Magento store or server back.
+Also, if they are residing on your server for a very long period of time, they can get full access to your server by installing their own custom control panels and ultimately can blackmail you for getting content and control of your Magento store or server back.

-Make sure that your website is upgraded to latest Magento version and have your store updated with all the security patches for your Magento version.
+Make sure that your website is upgraded to the latest Magento version and have your store updated with all the security patches for your Magento version.
 Follow our guide here to check if your Magento store has all the security patches installed or not and how to install them on your own – How to install Magento security patch without SSH access.

 Let’s get you started on how to check your website for malicious codes and possible security leaks.